We talk to Maz Cohen, founder of social gifting app Wisher.

 I met my parents-in-law on my wedding day.
 Yes, it was a whirlwind romance and I’m still married ten years later ☺

 14. How did you get your initial round of funding to get your company off the ground?

-We’re still self funding the business by juggling Wisher and freelance work.
-We’re planning to go for funding in 2016 as we wanted to grow the brand, value, and the viability of the business to get a realistic first funding round.
+We’re still self-funding the business, by juggling Wisher and freelance work.
+We’re planning to go for funding in 2016, as we want to grow the brand, value, and viability of the business, to get a realistic first funding round.
 We’ve been offered a few rounds by Angels and Incubators in the UK, but the timing just hasn’t been right.

 15. How do you feel about your journey ahead and do you have any wise words for aspiring entrepreneurs?

 I’m quite confident about the journey ahead.
 Mainly because I have confidence in myself and the core team.
-My co-founder, Urchana is a rock and so much fun.
+My co-founder, Urchana, is a rock and so much fun.
 I love that we are two women in the tech startup space – there’s so much opportunity right now and so many open doors if you are a female entrepreneur.
-I really want to champion more women around the world in startups and “give forward” what I’ve learned and connections I’ve made.
+I really want to champion more women in startups around the world and “give forward” what I’ve learned, and the connections I’ve made.

 My advice to aspiring entrepreneurs is to be very sure about the type of business that you’re going into.
 You have to live and breathe it every day and if it’s not something you are truly and madly passionate about, then just don’t do it.
 You will start seeing the faults and flaws otherwise and it won’t work out for you.